-To consider, and if thought fit, to pass, the following Resolution as an Ordinary Resolution:
+To consider and if thought fit, to pass, with or without modification(s), the following resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions, if any, of the Companies Act, 2013, read with Rule 14 of the Companies (Audit and Auditors) Rules, 2014 [including any statutory modification(s) or re-enactment(s) thereof for the time being in force] and as approved by the Board of Directors of the Company, remuneration of 55,000/-(Rupees Fifty Five Thousand Only) (plus applicable taxes and reimbursement of out of pocket expenses incurred in connection with the audit) to be paid to M/s Kiran J. Mehta & Co., Cost Accountants, Ahmedabad appointed by the Board of Directors of the Company for carrying out Cost Audit of the Company for Financial Year 2022-2023, be and is hereby approved and ratified."
+"RESOLVED THAT pursuant to the provisions of Section 148(3) and other applicable provisions, if any, of the Companies Act, 2013, read with Rule 14 of the Companies (Audit and Auditors) Rules, 2014 [including any statutory modification(s) or reenactment(s)thereof for the time being in force] and as approved by the Board of Directors of the Company, remuneration of 55,000/- (Rupees Fifty Five Thousand Only) (plus applicable taxes and reimbursement of out of pocket expenses incurred in connection with the audit) to be paid to M/s Kiran J. Mehta & Co., Cost Accountants, Ahmedabad appointed by the Board of Directors of the Company for carrying out Cost Audit of the Company for Financial Year 2024-2025, be and is hereby approved and ratified."